How Much Space Do You Need for a Regulation Indoor Baseball Field?

 Indoor Facility Baseball Infield Dimensions

 While it’s easy to find the dimensions of a regulation baseball, softball or little league infield, understanding the actual space required in an indoor facility is a different question.
 In this article, the ATXTurf design team demonstrates the spatial possibilities and limitations of indoor baseball fields.
 Then, we’ll explore the impact the space dimensions can have on your athletes’ ability to fully simulate real, outdoor regulation play.
+This will help you know how much indoor turf you will need to purchase.

 Most baseball enthusiasts know that there is 90’ between the bases, and 60’ feet between the bases on softball and little league fields.
 But you need more room than just the baselines.